atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 • — Kitty Downton h, iil my opinion, a sweet girl?
 — She certainly loves him. — She looks on hiiii with fo i much compaslion, and fetches such sighs, that I some i times fear he will read what pasfes in her little heart, i A few days ago we were all three Sitting together.
-• — I was trying to divert my lord', that he might net refleo; too deeply upon what, would only increase I his difqulet. — He was leaning ori'the back of rhy chair listening to me. — Poor kitty’s eyes, after having rambled frorri one to t’other, at last fixed on. him — A heavy stall biirst frorn her, whifch fouzfed my lord. — He threw hirrrself forward, locked in pier face, and cried, f‘ what’s thc matter, Kitty ?” ' ■ '
+• — I was trying to divert my lord', that he might net refleo; too deeply upon what, would only increase I his difqulet. — He was leaning ori'the back of rhy chair listening to me. — Poor kitty’s eyes, after having rambled frorri one to t’other, at last fixed on. him — A heavy stall biirst frorn her, whifch fouzfed my lord. — He threw hirrrself forward, locked in pier face, and cried, f‘ what’s thc matter, Kitty ?" ' ■ '
-I “I can’t tell, ” replied she; ' not little consufed, I “but I am fo low Spirited today, that I ain fit for nothing.”
+I "I can’t tell, " replied she; ' not little consufed, I "but I am fo low Spirited today, that I ain fit for nothing."
-“I am'sorry to hear you Say So, ” answered my ' lord,. “but you mustnot indulge your vaponrilh hu raour, child. — Get Up quickly, and goto ycur needle, your beck, or your harpsichord.’ *
+"I am'sorry to hear you Say So, " answered my ' lord,. "but you mustnot indulge your vaponrilh hu raour, child. — Get Up quickly, and goto ycur needle, your beck, or your harpsichord.’ *
-“Indeed I would, replied She, in a plaintive tone, “but Tam incapable of ehher playing, or working, as I Should do; and 1 have taken up.my book and thrown it down again twenty times, today.”
+"Indeed I would, replied She, in a plaintive tone, "but Tam incapable of ehher playing, or working, as I Should do; and 1 have taken up.my book and thrown it down again twenty times, today."
-Poor girl, ” cried my lord, Smiling, .catching a, racket that lay on she table, — “Yoh are idle I am afraid J come, a little exercise will do you good'
+Poor girl, " cried my lord, Smiling, .catching a, racket that lay on she table, — "Yoh are idle I am afraid J come, a little exercise will do you good'
 '' way
 '7.
 ♦ s. *' •